armoredelephant/deployment-fe/README.md

 # Deployment App
-This is an app I used to store my hardware deployments at my current job.
-I created this to be able to easily search for hardware I deployed, while also making it easier to deploy multiple items to multiple users from one page.
+This is an app I created to store my hardware deployments at my current job.
+I created this to allow my team to easily search for hardware we deployed, while also making it easier to deploy multiple items to multiple users from one page.

 ## Front-End Skills (deployment-de)
 - React